dgalassi99/quant-lab/book_projects/Advances_Financial_Machine_Learning/notebooks/Labelling/theory.md

 - F1 Score = $2/(1/Precision+1/Recall)$
 The trade off between TPR and FPR is the key problem of binary classification (usually represented on the ROC curve).

 This if we aim at improving the precision by lowering FP, this results in an increase of FN (decrease of Recall/TPR) and viceversa.
-So the usual metric we want to maximie is their harmonic average: F1 Score.
+So the usual metric we want to maximize is their harmonic average: F1 Score.
 Meta-labelling helps us in achieving this result... *how?*

 1. Build a model with high recall and low precision (low FN) --> "do not lose opportunities logic"
 2. Apply meta-labelling to the positive predicted by the primary model --> "filter out to keep only good opportunities"